Spinal Cord and Neck Injury Attorneys

 Medical professionals use a standard of “completeness” to determine the severity of spinal cord damage and the subsequent paralysis.
 Patients with incomplete paralysis retain some feeling and function in the affected area, while complete paralysis completely disables movement and sensation.

 Even incomplete paralysis can be a burden for patients recovering from catastrophic injuries after an accident.
 At the Turley Law Firm, our attorneys work for clients with these severe injuries as well as lesser injuries.

 Our attorneys have experience representing clients who have suffered damage to the spinal cord and neck.
 Often, these cases are the result of:

 - Car accidents and other motor vehicle collisions

 - Workplace negligence claims involving faulty handrails, scaffolding, etc.

-- Balcony collapse and other hotel and resort injuries
+- Balcony collapses and other hotel and resort premises-caused injuries

 Since 1973, our law firm has been ready for trial in a variety of injury cases.
 Our focus isn’t simply winning financial compensation for clients – each of our lawyers is dedicated to providing personalized guidance so you and your family can focus on recovery and adapting to life after your injury.

 People who suffer injury to the spine and neck often require extensive, long term care.
 Our attorneys will pursue the maximum compensation for damages including: